 You might even find a new favorite!

-Form Genuine Relationships
+Travel Tip #2 – Form Genuine Relationships

 Making some real friends in a new place has several benefits.
 The first is that you get an insider’s perspective on your locale.
-That insight is invaluable; you’ll experience the place in a way no other tourist does.
+That insight is invaluable; you’ll experience the area in a way no other tourist does.

 Secondly, you’ll feel more ownership of the place.
 Don’t confuse it with appropriating a country or culture that isn’t yours – the country or city doesn’t belong to you, you belong to it.
-I have a connection with Kenya because I lived there for a couple years and have friends that remain there.
+For example, I have a connection with Kenya because I lived there for a couple of years and have friends that remain there.

 If you have friends, you have someone to fall back on.
 Traveling is sometimes risky, and having a safe place nearby is an invaluable asset.
 If you get mixed up in any trouble and have to deal with the local government at all, having a native to defend you will help immeasurably.